NicoHood/PinChangeInterrupt/Readme.md

 ============

 Coding a PCINT library is kind of tricky.
-At least if you want to keep flash and ram size low, as I always try to do ;) There are two main challenges: compare the cold values as fast as you can but still be able to get a RISING, FALLING, CHANGE for every port and somehow start the function the user wants to use.
+At least if you want to keep flash and ram size low, as I always try to do ;) There are two main challenges: compare the old values with the new values as fast as you can but still be able to get a RISING, FALLING, CHANGE for every port and somehow start the function the user wants to use.

 The first challenge about the comparison is solved this way: we always compare a whole port at once.
 This saves us a lot of cpu cycles and also ram.
-We only need a value for the old port state, the rising and the falling setting.
-CHANGE is interpreted as rising or falling, so both settings are high.
+We only need 1 byte for the old port state, the rising and the falling setting each.
+CHANGE is interpreted as rising or falling, so both settings are set to 1.
 The rest is a bit of clever bit calculation to get the triggers for the whole port.

 The hardest challenge was to find a way to start the user functions.
 Should we save a function pointer array with up to 24 entries?
 That would cost 48 bytes of ram, some overhead for 24 functions of which the user might use 1-3.
 It took me some time to realize a different solution.
-What if you simply use only one function for every interrupt and pass the changed port?
-It turned out that it works perfectly.
-The user has to overwrite this function in the .ino file and it can only be accessed from there but that should work for many of you.
-And you could also implement another function pointer solution if needed.
+What if we put the function pointers into PROGEMEM?
+They point by default to a useless function and are all implemented weak.
+Meaning you can overwrite them if you want to.
+The user now only has to implement a strong function in his .ino file.
+The problem here is the digitalPin -> PCINT conversion which is done with some tricky macros.
+The downside is that the user pin can only be passed as a #define not with a const int because of that macro.
+And it takes a bit more work in the lib to define the pins for all boards.
+But if you want to we could simply switch the pointers to ram and be more flexible.

 On top of that is a logic of #defines which dynamically enable and disable not used ports - selected by the user or as limit by the chip itself.
 It automatically uses only the ram for the available and enabled ports and also only checks them.
 Its a bit tricky and hard to explain, you should just have a look